August 14, 2020 5 min read

-A weightlifting belt comes in two main material types — leather and nylon (more on which lifting belt option to choose a little later).
+A weightlifting belt comes in two main material types — leather and nylon.
 For more flexibility and less stiffness, most CrossFit athletes choose a weightlifting belt made out of nylon material.
 Nylon weightlifting belts feature a Velcro strap or a self-locking feature that’s easy to adjust and ensures a tight fit.

 On the other hand, nylon lifting belts provide versatile support due to the material elasticity and easy-to-adjust Velcro strap.
 A nylon weightlifting belt is typically preferred by Olympic weightlifting and CrossFit athletes because it gives a perfect fit without a bulky buckle or lever, and can be loosened (or ditched) quickly between fast-paced movements.

 There are a few downsides to owning and using a nylon belt, which is not to say they’re exclusive to nylon belts.
 Because the material is less rigid than leather, it can break or pop off during a lift.
 The other disadvantage is that the Velcro strap can break if it doesn’t feature reinforced stitching, which can be a hassle.
 Ultimately, it’s up to you to test out either option to see what works best for you.